oracle/tribuo/README.md

 the specific model used.
 Provenance information can be extracted as JSON, or serialised directly using Java serialisation.
 For production deployments, provenance information can be redacted and replaced with a hash to provide model tracking through an external system.
+Many Tribuo models can be exported in ONNX format for deployment in other languages, platforms or cloud services.

 Tribuo runs on Java 8+, and we test on LTS versions of Java along with the latest release.
 Tribuo itself is a pure Java library and is supported on all